srdone/EMPA/EMPA641-Organizational-Behavior/Week13/dms-motivation.md

    5 - destribute rewards fairly
    6 - Provide timely rewards and provide specific, accurate, and honest performance feedback (D&C 121)

+#####Appropriate Goals for Motivation
+ - specific
+ - consistent - can be accomplished along with other existing goals
+ - appropriately challenging
+   - very important for highly motivated individuals
+   - high expectations -> high performance

+####Removing obstacles to performance
+ - manager's job to make the paths to goals easier to travel
+ - manager involvement vary according to:
+   - how much subordinates need
+   - how much subordinates expect
+   - how much support is available from other sources in organization
+ - Managers should regularly ask subordinates:
+   - how is your work going?
+   - what do you enjoy the most/least?
+   - how can I help you succeed?

+####Reinforcing High Performance Behavior
+ - link rewards to performance

+#####Using rewards as reinforcers
+ -